brillout/json-serializer/readme.md

 JSON-S is based on JSON while using prefixed strings for unsupported types.
 The string `json-s:tYpE` is used as a unique prefix to denote our special strings and make sure that regular strings are not converted.

-`json-s` uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization of unsupported types.
+JSON-S uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization of unsupported types.

 <!---